TUNA: A streamlined quantum chemistry program for atoms and diatomics: Summary and perspectives

 \section{Summary and perspectives}

-This article has presented TUNA, a user-friendly electronic structure program for atoms and diatomics combining a simple command-line interface with a diversity of electronic structure methods.
+This article has presented TUNA, a user-friendly electronic structure program for atoms and diatomics combining a simple command-line interface with a diversity of electronic structure methods, basis sets and calculation types.
 By narrowing its molecular scope, TUNA finds a clear niche as a streamlined laboratory for quantum chemistry on the smallest molecules.

 Several developments are planned.
 Relativistic corrections are a priority for improving accuracy on heavier diatomics.
-Magnetic response properties via finite magnetic fields and expanded configuration interaction capabilities, including CASSCF, are under development.
+Magnetic response properties \textit{via} finite magnetic fields and expanded configuration interaction capabilities, including CASSCF, are under development.
 Closer integration of theory and implementation in the documentation is a continuing focus.

 The TUNA code and documentation are available at \href{https://github.com/h-brough/TUNA}{\texttt{github.com/h-brough/TUNA}} under the MIT license and the program is easily installed from PyPI with \texttt{pip install quantumtuna}.
 Contributions, feature requests and bug reports through the GitHub issue tracker are welcome.